-FMT_LIM.1 Limited capabilities requires that the TSF is built to provide only the capabilities

-(perform action, gather information) necessary for its genuine purpose.

-FMT_LIM.2 Limited availability requires that the TSF restrict the use of functions (refer to

-Limited capabilities (FMT_LIM.1)).
+FMT_LIM.1 Limited capabilities requires that the TSF is built to provide only the capabilities (perform action, gather information) necessary for its genuine purpose.
+FMT_LIM.2 Limited availability requires that the TSF restrict the use of functions (refer to Limited capabilities (FMT_LIM.1)).
 This can be achieved, for instance, by removing or by disabling functions in a specific phase of the TOE's life-cycle.

-Management: FMT_LIM.1, FMT_LIM.2

-Audit: FMT_LIM.1, FMT_LIM.2

-173 The TOE Functional Requirement "Limited capabilities (FMT_LIM.1)" is specified as follows.

-FMT_LIM.1 Limited capabilities
+Management: FMT_LIM.1, FMT_LIM.2 There are no management activities foreseen.
+Audit: FMT_LIM.1, FMT_LIM.2 There are no actions defined to be auditable.
+The TOE Functional Requirement "Limited capabilities (FMT_LIM.1)" is specified as follows.
+FMT_LIM.1 Limited capabilities Hierarchical to: No other components.
 FMT_LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability policy].
 Dependencies: FMT_LIM.2 Limited availability.